IkramSen/dag-analyzer/code_gen/README.md

 CCONDTION node.
 Conditional nodes are a special.
 In fact they do not achieve computation itself, but they act like a synchronization points to all its predecessors.
 Therefore a **sema_wait** is called in a similar way as a COMPUTE node.
-However, for its sucessors, it does not free them all as in a COMPUTE subtask but only one of its two sucessors is released according to a given condition.
-The condition name is generated as the subtask label contatenated with *_c*.
-For example for subtask **v6**, its condition variable name is **v6_c**.
+However, for its successors, it does not free them all as in a COMPUTE sub-task but only one of its two successors is released according to a given condition.
+The condition name is generated as the sub-task label concatenated with *_c*.
+For example for sub-task **v6**, its condition variable name is **v6_c**.
 The condition is evaluated online.
 For sake of emulation, we update the condition by generating a random number between -10 and 10 in the following example.